gary-gpt/chatbot-ui/docs/components/chat/chat-retrieval-settings.tsx.md

 ---
 source: components/chat/chat-retrieval-settings.tsx
-generated: '2025-06-08T13:21:01.634Z'
+generated: 2025-06-08T21:29:52.652Z
 tags: []
-hash: 29993c971d1f8c718ed6a32187f55c9a0e178b3054f3fdac1c6d0a21f65addf8
+hash: ccdcb3339dbba6d4cb219f3b5eb3d9f5e2a61b0aa3e16dbcaaa3d7b472f9a5b6
 ---

-# Chat Retrieval Settings Component
+# Chatbot UI - Chat Retrieval Settings Component

+This document describes the purpose and logic of the `ChatRetrievalSettings` component in the file `/Users/garymason/chatbot-ui/components/chat/chat-retrieval-settings.tsx`.

+## Overview

-This is a functional component in React that provides an interface for adjusting the chat retrieval settings in a chatbot UI.
+The `ChatRetrievalSettings` component is a functional component that provides an interface for adjusting the chat retrieval settings in a chatbot UI.
+The settings can be adjusted through a dialog that opens when the settings icon is clicked.
+The dialog contains a slider for adjusting the source count, which is the number of sources from which the chatbot retrieves information.

 ## Imports

 The component imports several dependencies:

-- `ChatbotUIContext` from the context folder in the source directory.
-This context provides the source count state and its setter function.
+- `ChatbotUIContext`: The context that provides the source count state and its setter function.
-- `IconAdjustmentsHorizontal` from the `@tabler/icons-react` package.
-This is the icon used for the settings button.
+- `IconAdjustmentsHorizontal`: An icon from the `@tabler/icons-react` library that represents the settings.
-- `FC`, `useContext`, and `useState` from the `react` package.
-These are used to define the component, access context, and manage local state respectively.
+- `FC, useContext, useState`: React hooks and types.
-- Several UI components (`Button`, `Dialog`, `DialogContent`, `DialogFooter`, `DialogTrigger`, `Label`, `Slider`, `WithTooltip`) from the UI directory in the source directory.
-These are used to build the component's UI.
+- Several UI components (`Button`, `Dialog`, `DialogContent`, `DialogFooter`, `DialogTrigger`, `Label`, `Slider`, `WithTooltip`) from the local UI library.

 ## Props